22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Japanese camellia share their stunning blooms with the world in late winter and early spring.

-These late winter perennials offer beautiful pink, white and red flowers and love cool spring weather.
-As large shrubs they features vibrant green leaves and offer an impressive show of flowers.
+These perennial shrubs offer beautiful pink, white and red flowers and love cool spring weather.
+As large shrubs they feature vibrant green leaves and offer an impressive show of flowers.

 Camellias offer a wonderful splash of color when planted as border.
 They love to be planted slightly above the ground and need well draining soil.
 Learn how to plant camellia here.